That and helping Data finish "Pop Goes the Weasel". Also counts as a CMOH.

 "The Chase" involves a Klingon captain, Nu'Daq, on board the Enterprise while he waits for them to assemble data of interest to every major power in the quadrant.
 He approaches Data in Ten Forward and invokes a Klingon strength challenge while Data's doing some paperwork.
 The two rest their elbows on the table and lock arms, Nu'Daq counts down to the start... and Data casually shoves Nu'Daq's arms aside and resumes his paperwork.
 Then Nu'Daq headbutts him and falls backward, Data not moving an inch.
 As Nu'Daq picks himself up off the floor, Data helpfully informs him of the details of his construction (including a metal skull and spinal column) to explain why that probably wasn't bright.

-And when Nu'Daq drops his voice and attempts to bribe Data for first crack at the information, Data observes at normal volume that "You are trying to bribe me."
+And when Nu'Daq lowers his voice and attempts to bribe Data for first crack at the information, Data observes at normal volume that "You are trying to bribe me."
 By this point, they're clearly drawing attention, and Nu'Daq decides to give up and let it go.

 He is also singularly unimpressed by the final revelation of the episode, delivered by a hologram of their common progenitor: